signum-network/CIPs/SIP/sip-47.md

 ---
 ## Abstract

 The Signum Alias feature can be used to resolve URIs into URLs.
-In browsers it is possible to use an extension, e.g. XT Wallet, to resolve URIs in the browsers navigation bar to URLs.
+In browsers, it is possible to use an extension, e.g. XT Wallet, to resolve URIs in the browsers navigation bar to any arbitrary URLs.
 This SIP proposes a simple standard for such URI resolvers, and even supports subdomains.

 ## Motivation

-If a user enters a customized URI, e.g. `signum://johndoe`, or `https://johndoe.signum` in the browsers URL bar, it is possible to resolve this customized URI into an internet URL.
+If a user enters a customized URI, e.g. `signum://johndoe`, `https://$johndoe` or `https://johndoe.signum` in the browsers URL bar, it is possible to resolve this customized URI into an internet URL.

 Aliases in Signum are mutable on-chain data owned by users.
 Using the [standard descriptor](sip-44.md), it is possible to reference to any internet resource.
 To make browsers understand the custom URI, an installable extension is required, such that a URI can be read, resolved and updated according to the resolved URL.
 The XT Wallet will support this feature,